umarcbs/File-Encryption-using-Python/readMe.md

 # File Encryptor
-Encrypt any files using python
+Encrypt any file using python

 # How to